-The department’s PhD program is focused on disciplinary research and trains academic scholars for faculty positions in the disciplines of Information Systems and Marketing at leading business schools.
+The PhD in management with a concentration in Design & Innovation is focused on interdisciplinary research and trains academic scholars for faculty positions in information systems, strategy, management and marketing at leading business schools.

-- provide rigorous interdisciplinary training in theory and methods through core courses, and
+- Provide rigorous interdisciplinary training in theory and methods through core courses

-- challenge students to develop research articles in each year of study that are discipline focused and draw from their interdisciplinary training.
+- Challenge students to develop research articles in each year of study that draw from their interdisciplinary training

-General management research and methods component involves 6 courses offering sufficient interdisciplinary orientation:
+General management research and methods component involves six courses offering sufficient interdisciplinary orientation:

 At the end of first and second year of study, each student will be expected to complete and present a publishable paper that draws from one of more of their courses of study and demonstrates their progress in the program.
 These papers are expected to be targeted to top academic conferences and academic journals.
 In addition, students are required to attend the interdisciplinary research seminar series during each year of their study.

 Following the completion of all required coursework, students take a comprehensive qualifying examination, generally during the second summer semester or early in the fall semester of the third year.
 Upon successful completion of the comprehensive qualifying examination, the student is admitted to candidacy and formally begins the dissertation phase of the program.
 The dissertation proposal and the dissertation itself are generally completed in one and a half to two years.
 The advising team for each student will be led by a faculty member from the student’s disciplinary focus but expected to have interdisciplinary representation.

 Students making normal progress should expect to finish all degree requirements within four to five years.
 Students must remain in residence throughout the coursework portion of the program, and the faculty strongly discourages any student from relocating prior to completion of the dissertation as doing so dramatically reduces the likelihood of completing the degree.